brazil-bench/benchmark-template/README.md

-# files needed to setup a new benchmark repo
+# Spec to create a new repo for a benchmark run